-- The overlay statistics engine supports a windowed 8-bin luma histogram, either rowwise (vertical) or column-wise (horizontal). - The example calibration statistics can be used to perform an automatic successiveapproximation search of a cross-hair target within the scene. - On the first frame, the firmware performs a coarse horizontal search, followed by a coarse vertical search in the second frame. - In subsequent frames, the firmware reduces the region-of-interest of the search to the histogram bins containing the greatest accumulator values, thereby refining the search. - The resultant X, Y location of the cross-hair target can be used to assign a calibration value of offset selected overlay graphic image positions within the output image. - The calibration statistics patch also supports a manual mode, which allows the host to access the raw accumulator values directly.
+- The overlay statistics engine supports a windowed 8-bin luma histogram, either row-wise (vertical) or column-wise (horizontal) - The calibration statistics can be used to perform an automatic successive-approximation search of a cross-hair target within the scene - On the first frame, the firmware performs a coarse horizontal search, followed by a coarse vertical search in the second frame - In subsequent frames, the firmware reduces the region-of-interest of the search to the histogram bins containing the greatest accumulator values, thereby refining the search - The resultant row and column location of the cross-hair target can be used to assign a calibration value to offset selected overlay graphic image positions within the output image - The calibration statistics patch also supports a manual mode, which allows the host to access the raw accumulator values directly

-Figure 25: Overlay Calibration
+Figure 25.
+Overlay Calibration

-The position of the target will be used to determine the calibration value that shifts the X,Y position of adjustable overlay graphics.
+The position of the target will be used to determine the calibration value that shifts the row and column position of adjustable overlay graphics.